onflow/docs/docs/evm/tools/clients/web3-js.md

 It allows developers to interact with smart contracts, send transactions, and retrieve data from the network.

-## Dependencies
+## Installation

 This guide assumes you have the latest version of [Node.js](https://nodejs.org/en) installed.

-## Installation

-To install web3.js, run the following command:
+To install `web3`, run the following command:

 ```sh
 npm install web3